sincerelyyyash/omni-backend/README.md

 # Omni Backend

-A comprehensive backend system for ingesting, storing, and intelligently processing data from multiple sources using AI-powered agents.
-Built as a monorepo with microservices architecture, this system provides semantic memory storage, intelligent data enrichment, and automated notifications.
+A comprehensive backend system powered by AI agents that ingests, stores, and intelligently processes data from multiple sources.
+Built as a monorepo with microservices architecture, Omni Backend uses advanced AI agents to transform raw data into actionable insights, semantic memories, and intelligent notifications.

 ## Overview

-Omni Backend is a distributed system that:
+Omni Backend is an AI-driven distributed system that:
 - **Ingests** data from multiple external sources (Gmail, GitHub, Calendar, Twitter)
 - **Stores** memories with semantic search capabilities using vector embeddings
-- **Enriches** data using AI agents for action items, deadlines, finance tracking, and suggestions
+- **Enriches** data using specialized AI agents that extract structured information, detect patterns, and generate actionable insights
-- **Notifies** users about important events and actionable items
+- **Notifies** users about important events, deadlines, and actionable items with intelligent prioritization

 ## Architecture